Table of Contents

-What’s it: Macroeconomic sector is an aggregate group representing economic actors.
+What’s it?
+The Macroeconomic sector is an aggregate group representing economic actors.
 Economists divide it into four groups: household, business, government, and external sectors.
-Each represents the actors in the economy.
+Each represents an actor in the economy.
 The expenditures of the four sectors represent the gross domestic product (GDP).

 Four types of macroeconomic sectors